top of page

 About: Instagram

 Kate began working in the optometry field in 2014 and received her Canadian Certified Optometric Assistant (CCOA) certification in 2016.
-Kate then pursued her training to become a Vision Therapist with Kingston Optometry in 2022 and is very excited about this field.
+Kate then pursued her training to become a Vision Therapist in 2022, completing her Practical Vision Therapy (PVT) certification in 2023.
+She is very excited to have joined this field.
 Kate enjoys working with patients of all ages and is looking forward to helping patients achieve better quality of life through vision therapy!

 In her spare time, Kate enjoys spending time with her husband and two children.
 She loves spending time outside with her animals and has many including dogs, cats, chickens and ducks!